-For my birthday, I asked my husband to take me to Construction Junction to pick out some recycled materials to make a new cheap DIY computer desk.
+For my birthday, I asked my husband to take me to Construction Junction to pick out some recycled materials to make a new cheap DIY desk.

 I was using a standard banquet table for my work desk.
 As you can see there is absolutely no storage and the entire room was beginning to become a huge problem.